Allison K Williams is the author of the writer's guides

 You should be working on a book.

 It can be a novel, a memoir or an essay collection.
-It can be an outline or proposal and some material, a partial manuscript, or a draft that isn't singing yet.
+It can be an idea, an outline or proposal, a partial manuscript, or a draft that isn't singing yet.

-Everyone focuses on their own pages, so the experience level of your fellow writers isn't a big factor in your work.
+You're not critiquing others' work in advance, so the experience level of your fellow writers isn't a big factor in your retreat.
+Live-editing commentary will be pitched to each writer's needs.

 Allison will help you strategize around children, partners and pets.
 If resources allow, consider a local hotel or Airbnb.